Don't let the gloves intimidate you; the gloves are off.

 §

-then saññātvās and then maññātis — thinks about.
+then saññātvās (perceives, identifies) and then maññātis — thinks about.

-There then follow for this group, degrees of not maññāti-ing — not thinking about — from trying to not think about to not even not thinking about not thinking about.
+there then follow degrees of not maññāti-ing — (not thinking about) — from trying to not think about to not even not thinking about not thinking about.
 Both Horner and Bodhi have blended the first two steps together into one idea.

 Sañjānāti: PED: [sañ + jñnñti] sañ = con, one's own, with; + jānāti > Jña, genē, gnē; Latin = nosco, notus, (i)gnarus (English ignorant); Gothic = kunnan; Old High German = kennan; Anglo Saxon cnaawan; English = to know > 1. to recognize, perceive, know, to be aware of.
 2. to think, to suppose; 3. to call, name, nickname.